 This art exhibition offers an immersive multimedia experience using multimedia channels and tools, allowing spectators to discover, explore, and experience Gucci’s environment through its creative vision of design and fashion.
 Gucci’s Archetype was first introduced in Florence, Italy, and then begins its global tour in Shanghai.

 You can read our full article: Gucci: When Luxury Becomes Art

 Market Research to Understand the Chinese market

-Doing market research before entering the Chinese market is crucial in order to play carefully your marketing plan based on your competitors, price ranges, Chinese consumers habits, Chinese trends, targeted audience, etc. If you want more information about that, don’t hesitate to contact us directly and we will go deeper in the subject.
+Doing market research before entering the Chinese market is crucial in order to play carefully your marketing plan based on your competitors, price ranges, Chinese consumers habits, Chinese trends, targeted audience, etc. If you want more information about that, don’t hesitate to contact us directly and we will go deeper into the subject.

 Having a Chinese website is crucial for Luxury Brands China

 Having a Chinese website is the first step to securing more potential customers.
 In China, 70% of internet users are on mobile devices; yet only one in five websites have been optimized for this platform.
 A well-designed and expertly translated site can enable you to stand out amongst your competitors as well as increase your brand awareness.